 What is a Complaint and What Can I Complain About?

-- Dissatisfaction with one or more policies or its/their effect on the individual
+- dissatisfaction with one of our policies or its impact on the individual

 What Happens After I Have Complained